|Table of Contents|

 When the price is going up or down and the future open interest increases alongside the price at a certain level then we can expect that the price movement is going to sustain.
 In other hand when a trend is present in the market and a sudden fall in futures open interest is visible then we should be doubtful about the trend.
 There is a chance of trend reversal.

 Open interest increasing means fresh money is flowing into the market and decrease in open interest suggest money outflow from the market.
 Buyers move the market up by investing fresh cash into the market while seller does the opposite.
 Oi increases when the fresh contract exchange hands.
 A trend depends on the how much fresh contracts is exchanging hands with the new price move.
-If the fresh cash does not flow into the market, if the fresh contract does not exchange hands, then we should be doubtful about the trend.
+If the fresh cash does not flow into the market and the fresh contract does not exchange hands, then we should be doubtful about the trend.

-How to find Open Interest?
+How to find open interest in stocks?